 The power-on self-test sequence tests most of the digital and DAC circuits.
 If the supply fails self-test, the display "ERR" annunciator will come on.
 You can then query the unit to find out what the error(s) are.
 When an error is detected, the output is not disabled so you can still attempt to program the supply to help troubleshoot the unit.
 Table 3-2 lists the self test errors and gives the probable cause for each error.

-NOTE:
+Some errors may be caused by missing or wrong bias voltages from the A1 pc assembly.
+Before replacing either the A2 or A3 assemblies check the +5, +15 and -15 volt secondary biases in table 3-3.

-A partial self test is performed when the TST? query is executed.
-Those tests that interfere with normal interface operation or cause the output to change are not performed by TST?.
-The return value of TST? will be zero if all tests pass, or the error code of the first test that failed.
-The power supply will continue normal operation if TST? returns a non-zero value.
+NOTE: A partial self test is performed when the \TST? query is executed.
+Tests that interfere with normal interface operation or cause the output to change are not performed.
+The return value of \TST? will be zero if all tests pass, or the error code of the first test that failed.
+The power supply will continue normal operation if \TST? returns a non-zero value.